-Gold production at Corihuarmi for 2018 was 22,684 ounces, very close to the 23,000 ounces forecasted.
-The mine life is extended to 2020 according to the NI 43-101 Technical report filed on SEDAR in July 2018.
-Notwithstanding, the Group expects to extend the life of Corihuarmi Mine further through an exploration program to be carried out in 2019.
-It is also worth noting that Minera IRL SA, the Company's subsidiary operating the Corihuarmi Mine will be paying approximately US\$300,000 as workers participation compensation from its taxable income.
+During 2019 the Corihuarmi mine produced 22,684 ounces of gold, in line with the 22,500 ounces forecasted.
+It is worth noting that Minera IRL SA, the Company's subsidiary operating the Corihuarmi Mine, will be paying approximately US\$700,000 as workers participation compensation from its taxable income.